Vineyard-Technologies/Overlord/CONTRIBUTING.md

 # Contributing to Overlord

 Thank you for your interest in contributing to Overlord!
-This is a Python dashboard that controls Daz Studio for long-running operations.
+This is an Electron desktop application that controls Daz Studio for long-running rendering operations.

 ## Getting Started